 - Familiarity with Portfolio, Program, and Project Management tools

-Q6: When a traditional project management organizational structure, would the project manager move up as a PMO Director?
-Do a person first needed to be a project manager before transitioning over to the role as a PMO Director?
+Q6: In a traditional project management organizational structure, would the project manager move up to be a PMO Director?
+Do a person first need to be a project manager before transitioning over to the role of a PMO Director?

 A6: A Project Manager is a person assigned to lead the team that is responsible for achieving the project objectives.
 A PMO Director ensures the successful delivery of portfolios, programs, and projects within an organization.
 Even though some of the skills are similar between a Project Manager and a PMO Director, the roles are quite different.
 In my experience, it would be extremely rare for a PMO Director to not have held positions as a Project Manager and/or Program Manager.